mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 {{<img src="michael-2005.webp" max-width="500px" caption="Michael Lehenbauer, software development intern on Aardvark">}}

 [Ben Pollack](https://www.bitquabit.com/meta/about/) worked at Fog Creek for several years.
-He seems to have never caught the startup bug, mainly working at larger, more established companies.
+He seems to have ~~never caught the startup bug~~ (**Edit**: Ben [responded](https://news.ycombinator.com/item?id=37435723) to say that he has worked mainly at startups, though not as early-stage as Fog Creek), mainly working at larger, more established companies.
 He has followed in Joel's footsteps in blogging, as he writes regularly about software, technology, and his passion for functional programming, sometimes engaging in [geeky online arguments with Tyler](https://web.archive.org/web/20090523175306/http://hicks-wright.net/blog/my-language-features-are-your-libraries/).

 {{<img src="ben-2005.webp" max-width="500px" caption="Ben Pollack, software development intern on Aardvark">}}